-What you may do without being Lovered by an AFS licence egislation (1) Establishing, operating, structuring or valuing an SMSF, including advice and assistance on administrative and operational issues, and the process of winding up or exiting an SMSF You may provide general factual information on establishing, operating, structuring or valuing an SMSF, as long as you give your client the appropriate warnings.
-This includes: • general factual information provided for the sole purpose of, and only to the extent reasonably necessary for, ensuring compliance with the superannuation legislation, • general factual information on the process of winding up or exiting an SMSF, But you may not recommend that your client acquires of disposes of an interest in an SMSF.
 (2) Asset allocation and investment strategy You may provide a recommendation or statement of opinion on how your client should distribute their available funds among different categories of investments.
 But you may not advise your client to make particular investments through the SMSF.
-Regulation 7.1.33A (3) Tax advice on SMSFs and other financial products You may provide general factual information on tax implications of financial products, such as an interest in an SMSF and underlying investments held by the SMSF as long as you do not receive a benefit as a result of your client acquiring a financial product (or a financial product that falls within the class of products) mentioned in the general factual information and you give your client the appropriate warnings.
-(4) Tax agent and BAS services If you are a registered tax agent or BAS agent, you may provide general factual information that is given in the ordinary course of these activities of such an agent and that is reasonably regarded as a necessary part of those activities 766B(5)(c) (5) Referring clients to an AFS licencee or representative You may refer clients on to an AFS licensee or representative for financial product advice, as long as you make the appropriate disclosures in the referral.
+Regulation 7.1.33A (3) Tax advice on SMSFs and other financial products You may provide general factual information on tax implications of financial products, such as an interest in an SMSF and underlying investments held by the SMSF, as long as you do not receive a benefit as a result of your client acquiring a financial product (or a financial product that falls within the class of products) mentioned in the general factual information and you give your client the appropriate warnings.
+Regulation 7.1.29(4) (4) Tax agent and BAS services If you are a registered tax agent or BAS agent, you may provide general factual information that is given in the ordinary course of these activities of such an agent and that is reasonably regarded as a necessary part of those activities Section 766B(5)(c) (5) Referring clients to an AFS licencee or representative You may refer clients on to an AFS licensee or representative for financial product advice, as long as you make the appropriate disclosures in the referral.
 Regulations 7.6.01(1) (e) - (ea)

-More detail on these five exemptions:
+More detail on the five exemptions listed above: